 - Arizona Lithium has received approval for Phase 1 production at the Prairie Lithium Project from the Ministry of Energy and Resources in Saskatchewan. - This represents the first lithium brine project in Saskatchewan to reach this milestone, and one of the first lithium brine projects in North America to be approved for initial production. - Phase 1 will see the Prairie Lithium Project go into production at Pad #1 using a commercial-scale DLE unit capable of producing 150 TPA LCE1.
-De-risking by a commercial-scale proof of concept allows production to be increased by rapid replication of the process at Pad #1. - Updated resource information acquired during the 2024 drilling and completion program has increased the total Indicated Resource for the Prairie Lithium Project from 4,500,000 tonnes LCE2, to 4,600,000 tonnes LCE, and has increased the Indicated Resource that is producible per year by 120% to a new total of 17,000 TPA LCE.
+De-risking by a commercial-scale proof of concept allows production to be increased by rapid replication of the process at Pad #1. - Updated resource information acquired during the 2024 drilling and completion program has increased the total Indicated Resource for the Prairie Lithium Project from 4,500,000 tonnes LCE2, to 4,600,000 tonnes LCE.

 Arizona Lithium Limited (ASX: AZL, AZLO, OTC: AZLAF) ("Arizona Lithium", "AZL" or "the Company"), a company focused on the sustainable development of two large lithium development projects in North America, the Prairie Lithium Project ("Prairie") and the Big Sandy Lithium Project ("Big Sandy"), is pleased to announce that it has received approval for Phase 1 production at the Prairie Project in Saskatchewan.
 Phase 1 will see the Prairie Project go into production at 150 Tonne Per Annum ("TPA") Lithium Carbonate Equivalent ("LCE") scale1.
 This scale represents a full commercial scale Direct Lithium Extraction ("DLE") unit that can be replicated to increase production.
 In addition to receiving project approvals, an updated well network model has been constructed for the resource based on information acquired during the 2024 drilling and completion program.
-The updated well network modelling has increased the Indicated Resource that is producible per year by 120% to a new total of 17,000 TPA LCE, increased from the previous 7,700 TPA LCE that was used in the well network model for the PFS.
+The updated well network modelling has increased the Indicated Resource.